Find out about the different types of HMRC penalties and how you can help your clients avoid them.

 What ‘reasonable care’ means

-Every individual or business is expected to keep records that allow them to provide a complete and accurate return.
+Every individual or business is expected to keep records that allow them to give a complete and accurate return.
 HMRC also expects them to check with their agent, or HMRC, to confirm the correct position, if they are not sure.

 However, ‘reasonable care’ is different according to each client’s circumstances and abilities.
 For example, a client with relatively straightforward tax affairs may only need a simple system of record keeping that is regularly updated.
 A large business with complex tax affairs is expected to have a more sophisticated system that is well-managed.